 We’ll explore whether cash method accounting or accrual method accounting will work best for your business.

 As with any profession, you can set in place a plan to make the most of your tax dollar.
 But, as you already have a clear idea of what you’ll be doing within your profession, you have an advantage.
-There are common deductions available to those that work in architecture, construction, and engineering.
+There are common deductions available to those that work in architecture and construction engineering.
 We’ll just mention a few here.

 Clean Energy Manufacturing Credits

+This is a common tax break that may be available to you.
 The American Recovery and Reinvestment Act offered a tax credit for investments in manufacturing facilities for clean energy technologies.
 If you don’t already know whether you meet these requirements, it would be best to find out.